orbat-mapper/orbat-mapper/docs/guide/terminology.md

 ## Units

 A unit is the basic building block of a scenario.
-It has properties like military symbol, name, description, echelon, location, etc.
+It represents a military unit, such as a platoon, company, battalion,but it can also be used to represent infrastructure, equipment, vehicles, etc.

 <div class="grid grid-cols-3 gap-0 items-center justify-items-center content-end">
     <DocMilSymbol sidc="10031000161211000000" />